ArjunChakrawal/1000_soil_chemodiversity/README.md

 ##  Overview

-<p> Our study explored the role of dissolved organic matter (DOM) chemodiversity in influencing microbial metabolism and soil respiration.
-Utilizing data from the Molecular Observation Network, we paired high-resolution DOM chemistry obtained from Fourier transform ion cyclotron resonance mass spectrometry (FTICR-MS) with potential soil respiration rates across the United States.
-The objectives were to assess the statistical relationships between DOM chemodiversity and microbial respiration, and to evaluate the effectiveness of kinetic models incorporating DOM chemistry.</p>
+<p> This repository contains all scripts and analysis workflows associated with our study:“Dissolved Organic Matter Chemodiversity as a Predictor of Microbial Metabolism and Soil Respiration.”
+In this study, we investigated how the molecular complexity of dissolved organic matter (DOM) influences microbial metabolism and soil respiration across diverse soil ecosystems.
+We integrated high-resolution DOM chemistry, characterized using Fourier Transform Ion Cyclotron Resonance Mass Spectrometry (FTICR-MS), with potential soil respiration rates from sites across the United States. </p>

-### All the data used in this analysis is available from the 1000 Soils Pilot Dataset repository https://zenodo.org/records/7706774, and scripts from
+Using data from the Molecular Observation Network (MONet), specifically the [1000 Soils Pilot Dataset](https://zenodo.org/records/7706774), we pursued two main objectives:

+1. To evaluate statistical relationships between DOM chemodiversity indices and microbial respiration.

+2. To test the predictive performance of empirical and kinetic models incorporating DOM chemistry and soil biogeochemical variables.

 ---

 ##  Project Structure